-- Information obtained from court transcripts supports the theory that someone snitched on Erickson/Calgary drug operation approx TWO MONTHS (November 2007) before Erickson was busted(Jan 08).
+- Information obtained from court transcripts supports the theory that someone snitched about the Calgary drug operation approx TWO MONTHS (November 2007) before Erickson was busted(Jan 22/08).
 The joint Calgary City Police and RCMP Investigation began in November 2007.

 Calgary Police had witnessed a drug transaction between Erickson and Graham on the night of Jan 22, 2008, which resulted in their arrest.( It was mentioned on Crime Watch Daily https://truecrimedaily.com/2017/06/09/who-killed-lindsay-buziak-realtors-murder-believed-to-be-targeted-hit/ that the Calgary group were aware that someone had spoken to the police about their drug operation.)
-An additional 42 kilos of cocaine was found in the safe that was seized on Jan 22/08.
+An additional 42 kilos of cocaine were found in the safe that was seized on Jan 22/08.
 (It was opened on Jan 28/08).
-After the Calgary bust, the head of the Calgary operation(Leo Beltran) went on the hunt to find out WHO THE SNITCH WAS!
-Based on the fact that Lindsay was lured to a vacant home and murdered right after the additional 42 kilos was found it is highly probable someone lied to Leo and told him Lindsay was the snitch.
-The loss of millions and millions of dollars in revenue is a HUGE MOTIVE for MURDER.
+After the Calgary bust, the head of the Calgary operation(Leo Beltran) went on the hunt to find out who the informant was!
+Based on the fact that Lindsay was lured to a vacant home and murdered shortly after the additional 42 kilos was found it is highly probable someone lied to Leo and told him Lindsay was the informant.
+The loss of millions of dollars in revenue is a HUGE MOTIVE for MURDER.
 The killer’s made a mistake though.
-Lindsay was NOT THE SNITCH!
-The real snitch is still out there and Leo knows someone lied to him when they told him it was Lindsay.
+Lindsay was NOT THE INFORMANT!
+The real informant is still out there and Leo knows someone lied to him about Lindsay.

 An additional 13 kilos were seized months later(Alycia was busted with 8 kilos in November 2008). https://www.cbc.ca/news/canada/calgary/police-crack-safe-find-42-kg-of-cocaine-1.726827

-The following are excerpts from various news articles published on Wed Jan 23 , 2008 that supports the drug investigation began two months before Erickson was arrested.
+The following are excerpts from various news articles published on Wed Jan 23 , 2008, that supports the drug investigation began two months before Erickson was arrested.
 Someone tipped off the Calgary police about the drug operation but it wasn’t LINDSAY!
-Leo knows Lindsay was not the snitch and he knows he was lied to.
-The real snitch is still out there.
+Leo knows Lindsay was not the informant and he knows he was lied to.
+The real informant is still out there.

 - “Staff Sgt.
 Monty Sparrow shows off the goods from a massive drug bust made in Calgary Tuesday night.
 Drugs were seized from a car and later more were found at the home of the suspects along with cash, four weapons and body armour.”